 Dr. Parker Ruhl is an Associate Research Physician in the Physiology Unit of the Laboratory of Malaria and Vector Research (LMVR), National Institute of Allergy and Infectious Diseases with a joint appointment in the Pulmonary Branch, National Heart, Lung, and Blood Institute (NHLBI).
-Dr. Ruhl serves on the NIH Pulmonary Consult Service and routinely sees patients in the NIH Sickle Cell Program.
-In the Physiology Unit, LMVR, Dr. Ruhl leads clinical research efforts within a translational research group focused on the impact of genetic variants of globin proteins, affecting both alpha and beta globin, on vascular function in human physiology and in disease states such sickle cell disease and malaria.
+Dr. Ruhl serves on the NIH Pulmonary Consult Service and sees patients in the NIH Sickle Cell Program.
+In the Physiology Unit, LMVR, Dr. Ruhl leads clinical research focused on the impact of genetic variants of globin proteins, both alpha and beta globin, on vascular function in human physiology and in disease states such sickle cell disease and malaria.

 Dr. Ruhl joined the Office of Intramural Research (OIR) as a Senior Advisor to the Deputy Director of Intramural Research (DDIR) in 2022.
 Dr. Ruhl has worked to broaden access for Staff Clinicians to professional development opportunities within the NIH Intramural Research Program.
 She serves as Chair of the NIH Staff Clinician Council and Chair of the Staff Clinician Professional Development Committee, which serve to support physician professional development within the NIH Intramural Research Program.
 She is Vice President of the Metropolitan DC Thoracic Society.